MicroEJ/docs/PlatformDeveloperGuide/ecom.rst

    <dependency org="ej.api" name="ecom" rev="1.1.4"/>

-This foundation library is always required when developing a MicroEJ Application which communicates with some external devices.
+This Foundation Library is always required when developing a MicroEJ Application which communicates with some external devices.
 It is automatically embedded as soon as a sub communication library is added in the classpath.